BSSW Student Organizations

 The club engages in numerous community activities from organizing Christmas and Thanksgiving baskets for low income families, collecting nice work apparel for low income mothers going from welfare to work, to volunteering at various social service agencies.

-For more information regarding the Social Work Club please contact the Adviser: Professor Delores Butler at 615-963-7666 or by Email: firstname.lastname@example.org
+For more information regarding the Social Work Club please contact the Advisers: Professor Delores Butler at 615-963-7666 or by Email: email@example.com or Hannah Washington at 615.963.5764 or Email: firstname.lastname@example.org

 Alpha Delta Mu Honor Society